Parental guidance on Aberdeenshire school transport - coronavirus

 - Drivers will usually wear a face covering

-- Front seats will not be used, to enable pupils to distance from the driver, except buses/coaches fitted with a screen
+- Front seats will not be used, to enable pupils to distance from the driver, except for buses and coaches fitted with a screen

-- Pupils may be assigned their own seat which they should always use or they may be directed to a designated seating area to sit with pupils of a similar age or year group.
-Siblings may also be asked to sit together
+- Pupils may be assigned their own seat which they should always use, or they may be directed to a designated seating area to sit nearest to pupils of a similar age or year group, siblings may also be asked to sit together

 - All pupils travelling on school transport must wear a face covering unless medically exempt or aged under 5; failure to do so may result in your child being refused travel.
 In the case of pupils with additional support needs there is a presumption that they will be unable to wear a face covering